LawyerCat42069/BRC-420-69/A-READMEFIRST.md

 **Conclusion**

-The BRC-420/69 standard provides a robust method for taking file collections with associated metadata and inscribing them on the Bitcoin blockchain, potentially in a cryptographically secure manner, and ultimately decoding those inscriptions publicly with the inscription of the encryption key as a part of the parent ordinal.
+The BRC-420/69 standard provides a robust method for taking files with associated metadata and inscribing them on the Bitcoin blockchain, potentially in a cryptographically secure manner, and ultimately decoding those inscriptions publicly with the inscription of the encryption key as a part of the parent ordinal.
 This allows for unique, secure, private, identifiable, and verifiable inscriptions in the form of ordinals on the blockchain.
+There is a lot of potential for this to go further in support of decentralized computing and web development.

 FOR ORDICORD COMPETITTION: I TOTALLY REDEFINED WHAT I WANTED TO DO OVER THE LAST 24-HOURS, I THINK THIS IS FINALLY A GOOD STARTING PLACE.